makerdao/community/governance/votes/Executive vote - July 25, 2024.md

   - The [GSM Pause Delay](https://mips.makerdao.com/mips/details/MIP113#10-1-gsm-governance-security-module-pause-delay) will be decreased.
   - The [Emergency Shutdown Module (ESM)](https://docs.makerdao.com/smart-contract-modules/shutdown/the-emergency-shutdown-process-for-multi-collateral-dai-mcd) [Minimum Threshold](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module) will be increased.
   - The LITE-PSM-USDC-A Keeper Network Job will be deployed.
-  - `jar` will be added to the Chainlog.
+  - Six additions will be made to the [Chainlog](https://chainlog.makerdao.com).
 - A Spark Proxy Spell will be triggered.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**